 Note: Modifier 95 was created through the CPT system and can be appended to CPT codes to reflect services that were provided via real-time telecommunication systems.
 This code does not replace the existing GQ and GT modifiers that were created through the HCPCS by the Centers for Medicare & Medicaid Services (CMS).
 Clinicians should check with individual payers regarding use of telepractice-related modifiers on the claim form.

-If a payer does not recognize POS 02 for telepractice, clinicians should report the POS that best reflects the location of the rendering provider, not the location of the patient.
+If a payer does not recognize POS 02 or POS 10 for telepractice, clinicians should report the POS that best reflects the location of the rendering provider, not the location of the patient.
 For example, if you provide services from your private practice or home office, consider using POS 11 for "office".
 POS 11 describes a setting other than a hospital or other facility where a health care professional routinely provides evaluation and treatment services.